nsls-ii-forge/docs/source/creating_packages.rst

 .. note::

-    It is important that each of the following command is run from the correct directory.
+    It is important that each of the following commands is run from the correct directory.
 Since it is easy to lose track of directory changes, all the paths will be specified relative to the ``$HOME`` directory.